OCamlPro/memthol/readme.md

 ### `release`

 At the root of this repository, run `./rsc/scripts/release.sh`.
 The binary will be located at `target/release/memthol`, with a copy at the root of the repository for convenience.
+Note that the `release.sh` scripts accepts arguments, which will be passed to the call to `cargo build --release`.

 <!-- ## Using cargo